Hartford, Cambridgeshire: Medieval Hartford

-The Domesday Book uses a number of units of measure for areas of land that are now unfamiliar terms, such as hides and ploughlands.
-In different parts of the country, these were terms for the area of land that a team of eight oxen could plough in a single season and are equivalent to 120 acre; this was the amount of land that was considered to be sufficient to support a single family.
-By 1086, the hide had become a unit of tax assessment rather than an actual land area; a hide was the amount of land that could be assessed as £1 for tax purposes.
-The survey records that there were twelve ploughlands at Hartford in 1086 and that there was the capacity for a further five ploughlands.
-In addition to the arable land, there was 40 acre of meadows, 1892 acre of woodland and two water mills at Hartford.
+Domesday Book uses a number of units of measure for areas of land that are now unfamiliar terms, such as hides and ploughlands.
+In different parts of the country these were terms for the area of land that a team of eight oxen could plough in a single season and are equivalent to 120 acre; this was the amount of land that was considered to be sufficient to support a single family.
+By 1086 the hide had become a unit of tax assessment rather than an actual land area; a hide was the amount of land that could be assessed at £1 for tax purposes.
+The survey records that there were twelve ploughlands at Hartford in 1086 and the capacity for a further five ploughlands.
+In addition to the arable land, there was 40 acre of meadows, 1892 acre of woodland and two water mills.

-The tax assessment in the Domesday Book was known as geld or danegeld and was a type of land-tax based on the hide or ploughland.
-It was originally a way of collecting a tribute to pay off the Danes when they attacked England, and was only levied when necessary.
-Following the Norman Conquest, the geld was used to raise money for the King and to pay for continental wars; by 1130, the geld was being collected annually.
-Having determined the value of a manor's land and other assets, a tax of so many shillings and pence per pound of value would be levied on the land holder.
-While this was typically two shillings in the pound the amount did vary; for example, in 1084 it was as high as six shillings in the pound.
+The tax assessment in Domesday Book was known as geld or danegeld and was a type of land tax based on the hide or ploughland.
+It was originally a way of collecting a tribute to pay off the Danes when they attacked England and was levied only when necessary.
+Following the Norman Conquest, the geld was used to raise money for the King and to pay for continental wars; by 1130 the geld was being collected annually.
+The value of a manor's land and other assets having been determined, a tax of so many shillings and pence per pound of value would be levied on the landholder.
+While it was typically two shillings in the pound the amount did vary; for example in 1084 it was as high as six shillings in the pound.
 For the manor at Hartford the total tax assessed was 15 geld.